 Working with families

 Letters will be sent home each term to let families know what speech, language and communication support is being provided for their child.
-Sarah and Tracy are available to meet with parents on request.
+Rachel and Tracy are available to meet with parents on request.
 Please contact Tracy in school if you would like to arrange a time to meet with one or both of them.

 Here are some useful links: